craws/OpenAtlas/sphinx/source/tools/profile.rst

 Modules
 -------
-With module options you can adjust shown interface elements to your preferences.
-You will still e.g. existing sub units when you deactivate them but the interface elements to add them will disappear.
+Here you can adjust shown interface elements to your preferences.
+You still see e.g. existing sub units even when you deactivate them but the interface elements to add them will disappear.

 * **GeoNames** - to use the GeoNames feature at :doc:`/menu/place` insert or update.
 * **Map Overlay** - to see overlays on the :doc:`/tools/map` or insert new ones (editor or above).
+* **Sub units** - to insert archeological sub units at places, see: :doc:`/menu/place`
 * **Notes** - an additional tool for your workflow, e.g. to add a personal reminder to an entity.

    * If activated you can add notes with **+ Note** when viewing an entity.